sequelize/sequelize/docs/docs/querying.md

 ### CTE support by dialect

 Currently MySQL and MariaDB have no support for CTEs.
 If `cte` is used with either dialect it will be ignored.
+Postgres does not support the use of `order`, `limit`, or `offset` in recursive queries.
+MSSQL CTE syntax is different enough that it is not currently supported.